neurocom/street-fighter/README.md

 ### System-wide Architectural Diagram

 ## Quanta and Related Architectures

 We then focused on each quantum and discussed the characteristics that it should demonstrate.
 Here is what we came up with:

 ### User Interaction Quantum
-- Deployability: Because we need to be able to perform A/B testing with different versions of
+- Deployability: Because we need to be able to perform A/B testing with different versions of the application as features are being added
-- Availability: Because the application must be available
+- Availability: Because the application must be available 99.99% ("four nines") of the time
-- Performance:
+- Performance: To allow for 0.8s and 1.4s response time in Web and Mobile

 Architectural Style: Service Oriented